DOA Secretary Scott Neitzel leaving

-Governor’s Scott Walker’s Department of Administration secretary is leaving the post, early three years after he first took the job.
+Governor Scott Walker’s Department of Administration secretary is leaving the post, nearly three years after he first took the job.

 Walker’s office announced Thursday that Secretary Scott Neitzel’s last day at the agency will be March 2.
 He will be replaced by Public Service Commission Chairwoman Ellen Nowak, who has a law degree from Marquette University and graduated from the UW-Milwaukee.